 Black Rock Lake Trail

-This hike is a less than one mile in length and offers a casual, easy adventure that’s perfect for everyone.
+This hike is less than one mile in length and offers a casual, easy adventure that’s perfect for everyone.
 You’ll traverse wooden bridges and get great views of trickling streams.

 Norma Campbell Cove Trail